 When you have run an analysis in a specific area of a field, for example an Infill Drilling study, you might want to reduce simulation run time while evaluating the potential economic benefit of placing a well in an identified target region.
 For that purpose the Create clustered ensemble infill study app will facilitate that selection.

 IRMA offers an open API for third party vendors as well as developers at our clients.
-This makes it possible to create new fit-for-purpose applications to address an asset team’s specific modelling and decision requirements.
+This makes it possible to create new fit-for-purpose applications to address an asset team’s specific modeling and decision requirements.
 More on IRMA Lab here.

 Seamless integration with ResX

 IRMA automatically ingests and manages ensemble data from ResX.
-Together ResX and IRMA deliver speed, control and power, immediately assessing how modelling choices and data interpretation affect the resulting ensembles of models.
+Together ResX and IRMA deliver speed, control and power, immediately assessing how modeling choices and data interpretation affect the resulting ensembles of models.
 This makes it possible for teams to quickly iterate and continuously learn and improve.

 ResX and IRMA deliver an uncertainty-centric approach based on an end-to-end integrated and automated workflow that quickly closes the loop between input data and ensemble, providing analytics for insights and decision support.